Customize Consent Preferences

 Understanding HMRC Enquiries

 With a duty to ensure the accuracy of claims, HMRC may challenge an R&D claim via an enquiry.
-This can happen for an array of reasons, but considering the primary purpose of the enquiry is to combat trial and error, the most common reasons for an HMRC enquiry are:
+This can happen for a variety of reasons.
+Considering the main purpose of the enquiry is to combat trial and error, the most common reasons for an HMRC enquiry are:

 • Insufficient evidence